Table of Contents

 Cyber fusion-powered SOAR platforms provide the ability to connect the dots between incidents, vulnerabilities, malware, assets, and threat actors, enabling teams to gather contextual intelligence on sophisticated threat campaigns, discover attackers’ trajectories, and determine latent threat patterns.
 Furthermore, the SOAR solutions combine threat intelligence fusion with workflow building, custom playbooks, and built-in libraries of playbooks to manage threats at a micro-level.

-With SOAR solutions powered by cyber fusion, security teams can be aware of current vulnerabilities and take relevant risk mitigation measures.
+Another critical use case of SOAR—vulnerability management.
+With SOAR cyber security solutions powered by cyber fusion, security teams can be aware of current vulnerabilities and take relevant risk mitigation measures.
 After a vulnerability management tool alerts of a potential threat, the SOAR capabilities of cyber fusion centers enrich the data with information accumulated from disparate security tools and external threat databases like VirusTotal, Hybrid Analysis, and others.
 This allows security teams to quickly and effectively respond to vulnerabilities.
 Driven by cyber fusion, the SOAR solution can query the vulnerability management tool for advanced diagnosis and determine the risk level of the vulnerability based on the insights.

 Machine-to-Human-to-Machine Orchestration (M2H2M)